Optical properties of a disordered metallic film: local vs. collective phenomena

-In the present paper we show that for disordered system, at least at the basic level, neither the Hubbard-Stratonovich transformation nor replica method are not nessesary for the construction of the DVA.
-The change of variables, and further construction of the diagram series can be done directly in the expression for the linear response of the system.
+In the present paper we show that for disordered system, at least at the basic level, neither the Hubbard-Stratonovich transformation nor replica method are necessary for the construction of the DVA.
+The change of variables and further construction of the diagram series can be done directly in the expression for the linear response of the system.

-To highlight the effects of long-range correlations, we perform a simulation of a lattice gas with dipole-dipole interaction and compare the numarical data with results of the CPA, NLCPA, and the DVA.

 In the ``Definitions'', we describe details of the system under consideration and discuss methods used for study of the response function of those systems.
-In the next three subsections, we outline the CPA, NLCPA and the dual-variables approach, respectively.
-The ``Calculations'' section is devoted to computational details, and in the ``Results'' we compare the numerical simulations and analytical calculations described above.
+The ``Calculations'' section is devoted to computational details, and in the ``Results'' we compare the numerical simulations and the results of analytical schemes.